cs50spring2019/cs50-dev/README.md

 2. Mac users should copy/paste the command shown below into the **terminal** application and press *enter*.
 This command will 1) download this repository 2) create a CS50 folder 3) and run the bootstrap script for downloading and configuring your virtual machine (VM).

 ```
-git clone https://github.com/tahardi/cs50-dev.git cs50-dev && cd cs50-dev && ./osx-bootstrap.sh
+git clone https://github.com/tahardi/cs50-dev.git cs50-dev && cd cs50-dev && sudo ./osx-bootstrap.sh
 ```

 <img src="./media/setup-osx-2.png" alt="setup-osx-1"
 	title="Setup OSX"/>

+3. You will most likely be prompted to install XCode development tools (this is to use git).
+Proceed with the installation.
+Afterwards, use the up arrow and enter keys to re-run the command from step 2.

+**Insert picture showing xcode installation**

+4. You will be prompted for your *computer's* password so that the installation script has the necessary permissions for downloading software.
+Enter your password (the characters will not show up on the terminal, but they are in fact being read).

+**Insert picture showing password prompt**

-3. If successful, you should see something similar to the following output:
+5. After entering your password the installation script should run and install all of the necessary development tools.
+If successful, you should see something similar to the following output:

 <img src="./media/setup-osx-4.png" alt="setup-osx-4"
 	title="Setup OSX"/>